 Broken ribs from being stepped on and thrown in the air and a punctured lung are the most common injuries, but head trauma and blunt force trauma to the chest are also frequently found in human deaths caused by cattle attacks.

+Injured by an animal is the most common cause of death.
 The numbers may be higher because of poor reporting of such cow attack incidents.

 In 2015 in Britain, Cows Were Officially Declared the Most Dangerous Large Animal (Independent)